-Wastewater (sewer) from the resort is separated and cleaned through a carefully controlled and monitored process that involves collection , filtration, aeration, and disinfection.
-Lincoln Peak Wastewater Treatment and Mountain Wastewater Treatment are the resort’s two large facilities that oversee the careful handling of used water.
+Wastewater (sewer) from the resort is separated and cleaned through a carefully controlled and monitored process that involves collection, filtration, aeration, and disinfection.
+Lincoln Peak Wastewater Treatment and Mountain Wastewater Treatment are our two large facilities that oversee the careful handling of used water.
 Read our Sugarbush Magazine article on the resort’s wastewater systems.

 Stream and Brook Repair

-Since 2013, the resort has increased their diversion rate from 30% to 35%, which represents the amount of material kept out of the landfill.
+Since 2013, we have increased our diversion rate from 30% to 35%, which represents the amount of material kept out of the landfill.
 Since 2013, compost tonnage has increased by more than 200%.

 Solar Array Development